Emily Maddison

 Emily Sara-Claire Maddison (born 1999) is a Jamaican model and beauty pageant titleholder who won Miss Jamaica Universe 2018.
 She represented Jamaica at the Miss Universe 2018 pageant.

 Personal life

 Maddison was born and raised in Kingston, Jamaica.
-She went to Campion College.
+She attended Campion College.

 Pageantry

 Miss Universe Jamaica 2018

 Maddison was crowned as Miss Universe Jamaica 2018 was held at the Jamaica Pegasus Hotel in Kingston, Jamaica on 24 August 2018.
 She succeeded outgoing Miss Universe Jamaica 2017 and Miss Universe 2017 2nd runner-up, Davina Bennett.

 Miss Universe 2018

 Maddison represented Jamaica in Miss Universe 2018 held on 17 December 2018 in Bangkok, Thailand where she placed among the Top 20.